 Field blanks are obtained by pouring laboratory grade water into clean sample bottles containing preservatives.
 The field blanks are collected in the field and accompany field personnel to the sampling location.
 They are analyzed for the same parameters that the groundwater is being analyzed for on that day.
 The frequency of collecting equipment blanks is one for every 20 groundwater samples shipped to the analytical laboratory.
 For projects with less than 20 monitoring wells, a minimum of one field blank is collected per project for each sampling event.
 Field blank results are summarized on Table E-1.
-The most common constituent detected was chloroform which was detected in 17 of the 38 field blanks collected for VOCs.
-The highest concentration of methyl chloride was $0.85~\mu g/L$.
-Chloroform is often found as a byproduct of using hydrochloric acid as a preservative.
+The most common constituent detected was chloroform which was detected in 5 of the 37 field blanks collected for VOCs.
+The highest concentration of any organic compound was di-n-butyl phthalate detected at 0.73 μg/L. Chloroform is often found as a byproduct of using hydrochloric acid as a preservative.